-Creating Virtual Copies consists of duplicating the current settings of a photo and then trying out variants of the corrections.
+Creating Virtual Copies consists of duplicating the current settings of a photo in process and then trying out variants of the corrections.

 They are useful for stacking complex corrections (e.g During Repair to easily return to the previous state).

 – Right Click – Create a Virtual Copy (Ctrl+ J/ Cmd+ D)

 * The original image becomes the “Master” image and is identified by an “M” icon in the Image Explorer.